-"WE HAVE A LEVEL ONE SECURITY BREACH!"
-One cog shouted into a communication device.
+"WE HAVE A LEVEL ONE SECURITY BREACH!" one cog shouted into a radio.
 The toons snuck into another room with the door already opened.
 Evina tried to drive out his sadness and focus again on what they had to do.
 He had forgotten that he was the leader now.
 Their survival rested on him.

-This new room was full of foul smells and machinery that was making funny noises.
+This new room was full of foul smells and machinery that was making peculiar noises.
 They walked further along the ceiling to see what was happening.

-A skinny weasel in a suit and wearing a fedora was operating machinery that was spurting out dip into a giant tub.
-The other one was larger and appeared far less intelligent.
+A skinny weasel was operating machinery that was spurting out dip into a giant tub.
+He wore a clean, pressed suit and a fedora.
+The other weasel was larger and appeared far less intelligent.
 He was mixing the dip with a giant spoon.
-The only light in the room was the eerie green glow of the dip.
+The only light in the room was the eerie, green glow of the dip.

-"I gotta tell ya, it's da oldest trick in da book."
-The large weasel said stupidly.
-"That's er... what we did to er...
+"I gotta tell ya, it's da oldest trick in da book," the large weasel stammered.
+"That's, er... what we did to, er...
 Roger Rabbit.
-Dip dem all at once, ain't dat right, boss?"
+Dip dem all at once.
+Ain't dat right, boss?"

-"Dis Operation D.R. is perty clever."
-The large weasel continued.
-"Until today, I did not know dat it means 'dip rocket'.
+"Dis Operation D.R. is perty clever," the large weasel continued.
+"Until today, I did not know dat it meant 'dip rocket'."

-They were interrupted as a black-suited Ambulance Chaser skidded into the room, the alarm lights were flashing in his eyes.
+They were interrupted by a black-suited Ambulance Chaser who skidded into the room.
+The alarm lights were flashing in his eyes.
 "Have you seen any toons around here?"

 The large weasel stopped stirring.
-"B-b-but, but we are weasels!"
+"B-b-but we are weasels!"

 The boss pulled out a giant mallet and smacked the other on the head.

-"We really didn't see any toons... honestly."
-The boss said again, "Why would there be any in here?"
+"We really didn't see any toons... honestly," the boss said more sincerely this time.
+"Why would there be any in here?"

 The toons snuck out of the room and into the hallway again.

-"So that's where they make the dip..."
-Lizzy said with amazement.
+"So, that's where they make the dip," Pink said with amazement.
 "What are we going to do now, Evina?"